Robert Benson パートナー, 知的財産, Taipei

 Before joining Orrick, Peter was a principal in the International Tax Services Group of Ernst & Young in New York.

-A prolific author, Peter is a frequent lecturer for a variety of major organizations and has published more than 100 articles on tax planning subjects.
-He is a co-author of T.M.
-Portfolio 543 ("The Mark to Market Rules" of Section 475-2d) and the author of T.M.
-Portfolio 909-3d ("The Branch-Related Taxes" of Section 884).
-From 2008 to 2010, he was the Vice Chair, Committee Operations, of the American Bar Association Tax Section.
+A prolific author, with over 150 published articles on tax-related subjects, Peter is considered a thought leader in the field of taxation.
+He is co-author of T.M.
+Portfolio 543 -2d (”The Mark to Market Rules of Section 475") and the author of T.M.
+Portfolio 909-3d (”The Branch-Related Taxes of Section 884 “).

 He has been recognized by every edition of Best Lawyers in America since 2015.